lihanrui/personal-page-react/DEVELOPMENT.md

 # Development Guide

-This guide covers the development workflow, best practices, and common tasks for working with Henry's Personal Page.
+This guide covers the development workflow, best practices, and common tasks for working with Hanrui Li | Software Engineer.

 ## 🚀 Getting Started